Chart Color Schemes

 Oakhurst features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 85.2% of all households, including 50.1% couples with children, 18.8% couples without children, and 15.2% single parent families.
-Non-family households comprise the remaining 14.8%, with lone person households at 12.4% and group households comprising 2.3%.
-The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.
+Family households comprise 85.2% of all households, including 50.1% couples with children, 18.8% couples without children, and 15.2% single parent families.
+Non-family households account for the remaining 14.8%, with lone person households at 12.4% and group households comprising 2.3% of the total.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households